 It’s not only the customers that benefit from more personal service with conversational AI.
 Adopting AI to enhance customer experience can deliver solid business results.
 According to Accenture, banks that invest in AI and human-machine collaboration at the same rate as top-performing businesses could boost their revenue by 34 percent and their employment by 14 percent by 2022.

 As AI and cognitive systems become more advanced, chatbots will become smarter over time giving banks the opportunity to facilitate deeper, more meaningful customer relationships and build brand differentiation, higher loyalty, and retention.

 Thinking about your AI strategy?
-Attend this upcoming webinar to learn more: Overpromised & Underdelivered: Common Misconceptions About Conversational AI for Banking
+Watch this on-demand webinar to learn more: Overpromised & Underdelivered: Common Misconceptions About Conversational AI for Banking